History of the Big 12 Conference: Unequal revenue

-Raids begin
+Defections begin

 On June 5, a movement was reportedly building in Texas to force the Pac-10 to invite Baylor instead of Colorado.
 This would give Texas a solid voting block of 4 Texas schools and two strongly aligned Oklahoma schools.
 The Pac-10 quickly eliminated that possibility by modifying their original offer (a package deal for all six schools) to be a standalone offer for Colorado and a package deal for the other five.

 On June 10, Colorado joined the Pac-10, to be effective in 2012, but later advanced to July 1, 2011.
 Colorado reportedly accepted quickly for fear that Baylor would force its way in, leaving Colorado in a dissolving conference.
 On June 11, Nebraska applied for and was accepted into the Big Ten, effective July 1, 2011.

 The departures of the Texas teams to the Pac-10 was reportedly imminent, including a possibility that Texas A&M might instead choose the SEC.

+With Texas A&M opposed to joining, the Pac-10 was rumored to consider either Kansas or Utah for the 16th team.